 Make Double the Dough, & Freeze for Pie Anytime

 Now that I’m confident with my pastry, now maybe I can focus on my pie crust decor skills.
-Who knows, maybe the next pie recipe that you see from me will a little more fancy.
+Who knows, maybe the next pie recipe that you see from me will a little fancier.
 Maybe.

 - 1 tsp salt